nandinisankarabukta-git/checkout-flow-optimization/docs/portfolio_writeup.md

 ## Problem and Motivation

-E-commerce checkout abandonment remains a major challenge—industry research shows that **nearly 70% of shoppers abandon their carts** before completing a purchase.
+E-commerce checkout abandonment remains a major challenge, industry research shows that **nearly 70% of shoppers abandon their carts** before completing a purchase.
 Each abandoned cart represents lost revenue and an opportunity to improve user experience.

 ### The Challenge
 Product teams often propose UI and UX improvements (simplified forms, one-click payments, progress indicators), yet lack a **systematic way to validate** whether those changes truly increase conversion rates without negatively impacting other key metrics.